sitewaerts/cordova-plugin-document-viewer/README.md

 **This feature is currently under development and not yet ready to use.**

-Due to license restrictions in muPDF, the plugin dispatches to a seperate (free) viewer app based on muPDF.
+Due to license restrictions in muPDF, the plugin dispatches to a separate (free) viewer app based on muPDF.
 If the viewer app is not yet installed, the user may be redirected to the google play app store.